 Blockchain technology has made inroads in Finance to a good effect.
 Financial companies that rely on Blockchain can safeguard their records to an immutable extent, and mitigate cyber risks.
 They could automate the process of claims handling with smart contracts and process settlements in near real-time with instant payment release mechanisms.
 Theoretically, this infrastructure would have the capability to reduce or wipe-out, middlemen.

 Telematics refers to the use of installable, GPS-enabled hardware that can analyze the use of an asset, such as a car, truck, manufacturing equipment etc., to recommend areas where one can save maintenance costs.
 Telematics devices can alert users at times of asset-overuse thereby preventing an impending disaster and possibly saving lives.
 Drive Safe & Save offered by State Farm is an example of a telematics product, bringing a rise in the demand to know how much it costs to build an app like the auto insurance app.
+Also, read to know how telematics insurance can give your business the right boost.

 Innovation Standards – A work Under Progress